elmar/notes/perl/packaging.markdown

 [@Basic]
 ```

-This corresponds to a package with no actual contents but only infrastructurei.
+This corresponds to a package with no actual contents but only infrastructure.
 Nevertheless, it is a perfect starting point.
 What will be produced is called
 a distribution in Perl (CPAN) nomenclature or a package in Debian.